david-schaller/AsymmeTree/README.md

     from asymmetree.analysis import orthology_from_tree, bmg_from_tree

-    # tree is an observable gene tree
+    # tree is a pruned gene tree
     orthology_graph = orthology_from_tree(tree)

     # best match graph and reciprocal best match graph as a tuple